Deepali-Kundwani/disney_Quiz/README.md

 # disney_Quiz
-A quiz to check how much you guys know about Disney Characters.
-You can beat the highest score if you got all your answers correct.Have fun!
+A quiz to check how much you guys know about the Disney Characters.
+You can beat the highest score if you get all your answers correct.Have fun!